carlos-lopez-glb/bootcamp/README.md

 ## Who Should Attend

 The training will start at a low level and does not require in depth knowledge of the platform in question.
-Desirable participant profile: Globant trainees with a basic knowledge on OOP and a lot of energy!
+Desirable participant profile: Globant interns with a basic knowledge on OOP and a lot of energy!

 → [index](#index)